 (c) refusing to grant development approval.

+[Clause 68 amended: SL 2020/252 r.
+75.]

 69. Application not to be refused if development contribution plan not in place

 (1) The local government must not refuse an application for development approval only because there is not a development contribution plan in place in relation to the development.